straubt1/tfx/README.md

 Managing Terraform Versions in a Terraform Enterprise install (TFE only).

-`tfx tfv list` - List all Terraform Versions for a TFE install
+`tfx tfv list` - List all Terraform Versions for a Terraform Enterprise install

 `tfx tfv show` - Show version details for a supplied Terraform Version or Version Id